graphprotocol/contracts/incoming/issuance/DeploymentGuide.md

 ### **1.1 Prepare RewardsManager Upgrade**

-Deploy new RewardsManager implementation via the contracts package deployment tooling.
+Deploy the upgraded RewardsManager implementation via the Horizon deployment tooling (`packages/horizon`) or via orchestration tasks that depend on Horizon's Ignition modules.
+The key requirement is that RewardsManager exposes the issuance integration methods.

 ### **1.2 Execute RewardsManager Governance Upgrade**